Shawn Levy's unrealized projects: The 39 Clues

-Sesame Street film
+Sesame Street

 On June 19, 2012, it was announced that a new Sesame Street film was in the works at 20th Century Fox to be produced by Levy, Michael Aguilar, Mark Gordon, and Guymon Casady with a script by head Sesame Street writer Joey Mazzarino.
 In 2015, it was announced that the film had moved to Warner Bros.
 Pictures with Levy directing.
 In April 2016, Levy left the directing position to focus on directing a remake of Starman.
 In November 2016, it was announced that David Guion and Michael Handelman had been set to co-write the screenplay treatment for the film after Mazzarino left the project, with Levy of 21 Laps Entertainment, Aguilar, Casady and Daniel Rappaport of Entertainment 360 still attached to produce, alongside Sesame Workshop.
 In September 2018, Jonathan Krisel signed on to direct the film, with Chris Galletta set to write the screenplay from a previous draft by Mike Rosolio.
 In December 2018, it was announced that Anne Hathaway was being considered for the role of Sally Hawthorne in the film, which was confirmed in February 2019.
 In March 2020, Chance the Rapper was added to the cast playing the Mayor's aide.
-Filming was originally scheduled to begin in July 2019, but due to Hathaway finishing up on The Witches (which wrapped filming in September 2019), filming was delayed to April 2020.
-Due to the COVID-19 pandemic, production was delayed indefinitely.
+Filming was originally scheduled to begin in July 2019, but due to Hathaway finishing up on the set of The Witches (which wrapped filming in September 2019), filming was delayed to April 2020.
+Due to the COVID-19 pandemic, production was canceled.